 Planning extensively with your design-build team is the key to a smooth remodeling process.
-It is important to pull back all the layers of a project to minimize mistakes and change orders that could drive up a renovation cost.
-During this stage, it is essential to address your needs, design preferences, and budget expectations.
-Your contractor or design-build team should take the time to understand your vision and create a plan that aligns with your goals.
-With thorough preparation, you will reduce hasty-decision making and common problems when your project gets built.
+It is important to pull back all the project layers to minimize mistakes and change orders that could drive up a renovation cost.
+It is essential to address your needs, design preferences, and budget expectations during this stage.

 Before actual construction begins, you should meet with your team to discuss the logistics.
 Here is a list of important questions to ask: